trongtrong/securx/CONTRIBUTING.md

 ### Suggesting Enhancements / Features

-We'd love to hear your ideas for improving `app_guard`!
-Please open an issue on the [GitHub Issue Tracker](https://github.com/Rgada28/app_guard/issues) and describe:
+We'd love to hear your ideas for improving `securx`!
+Please open an issue on the [GitHub Issue Tracker](https://github.com/Rgada28/securx/issues) and describe:

 - **The problem** you're trying to solve.
 - **Your proposed solution** or feature idea.